 Metroplex healthcare offerings include more than 200 hospitals and surgery centers, including a mix of large nonprofit and for-profit systems and affiliates.
 Large area insurers include Aetna, BCBS of Texas, Cigna, Humana, and United Healthcare – among other smaller private insurance resources.

-Formed in 1997 with the assets of Fort Worth-based Harris Methodist Health System, Dallas-based Presbyterian Healthcare Resources, and Arlington Memorial Hospital, Texas Health Resources is one of the largest faith-based, nonprofit health care delivery systems in the United States – and the largest in North Texas when it comes to number of patients served.
+Texas Health Resources tops the list as the largest comprehensive healthcare system in North Texas and one of the area’s largest employers with more than 25,000 employees, more than 4,000 beds, and more than 6,200 physicians.
+Formed in 1997 with the assets of Fort Worth-based Harris Methodist Health System, Dallas-based Presbyterian Health- care Resources, and Arlington Memorial Hospital, Texas Health Resources is one of the largest faith-based, nonprofit health care delivery systems in the United States – and the largest in North Texas when it comes to number of patients served.
 The Texas Health system includes 24 acute-care and short-stay hospitals that are either owned, operated, joint-ventured or affiliated with the system.

 This faith-based, not-for-profit healthcare provider has Baylor University Medical Center at Dallas, a major research and teaching facility for the Southwest, as its anchor for a network of 25 hospitals, and the system also operates a network of physician clinics through the HealthTexas Provider Network.

-Known for its quality initiatives, Baylor became the first healthcare system in Texas receive the National Quality Healthcare Award from the National Quality Forum.
-Baylor University Medical Center at Dallas has also been named in US News & World Report’s “Best Hospitals” guide for the last 18 years and, according to Consumer Reports, has the highest patient satisfaction ratings of any teaching hospital in the country.
+Known for its quality initiatives, Baylor became the first healthcare system in Texas to receive the National Quality Healthcare Award from the National Quality Forum.
+Baylor University Medical Center at Dallas has also been named in US News & World Report’s “Best Hospitals” guide for the last 20 years and, according to Consumer Reports, has the highest patient satisfaction ratings of any teaching hospital in the country.

-The JPS Health Network in Tarrant County/Fort Worth includes the flagship John Peter Smith Hospital on Fort Worth’s Main Street licensed for 567 beds; a five-story acute care facility (Patient Care Pavilion); an outpatient care center; and a dedicated facility for psychiatric services.
+The JPS Health Network in Tarrant County/Fort Worth includes the flag- ship John Peter Smith Hospital on Fort Worth’s Main Street licensed for 534 beds; a five-story acute care facility (Patient Care Pavilion); an outpatient care center; and a dedicated facility for psychiatric services.
 The JPS Health Network also operates multiple general practice clinics and specialty service facilities throughout Fort Worth and Tarrant County, including a cardiology center, ambulatory surgery clinic, the Healing Wings AIDS Center, family medicine and pediatrics, and urgent care, as well as other specialized services.

 Respected medical education

-Beyond stellar patient care and facilities, the DFW area is also home to some of the best medical teaching facilities in the world.
-UT Southwestern Medical Center is among the top academic medical centers with three degree-granting institutions, including the UT Southwestern Medical School, UT Graduate School of Biomedical Sciences, and UT Southwestern Allied Health Sciences School.
-Admission standards are high, the faculty includes active Nobel laureates, and the Center is also a leading research institution.
+Beyond stellar patient care and facilities the DFW area is also home to some of the best medical teaching facilities in the world.
+UT Southwestern Medical Center is among the top academic medical centers with three degree-granting institutions including the UT Southwestern Medical School UT Graduate School of Biomedical Sciences and UT Southwestern Allied Health Sciences School.
+Admission standards are high the faculty includes active Nobel laureates and the Center is also a leading research institution.

 The UNT Health Science Center is also known for its educational prowess.
-Home to the Texas College of Osteopathic Medicine (1 of 19 in the nation); the Graduate School of Biomedical Sciences; and the School of Public Health, the UNT Health Science Center has received recognition as one of the top medical schools by U.S. News & World Report.
+Home to the Texas College of Osteopathic Medicine (1 of 19 in the nation); the Graduate School of Biomedical Sciences; and the School of Public Health the UNT Health Science Center has received recognition as one of the top medical schools by U.S. News & World Report.

-And, as the primary pediatric teaching facility for The University of Texas Southwestern Medical Center at Dallas, the medical staff at Children’s Hospital conducts research that is instrumental in developing treatments, therapies, and a more in-depth understanding of pediatric diseases.
+And as the primary pediatric teaching facility for The University of Texas Southwestern Medical Center at Dallas the medical staff at Children’s Hospital conducts research that is instrumental in developing treatments therapies and a more in-depth understanding of pediatric diseases.